Alessandro Forcucci

 Alessandro Forcucci (born 27 May 1998 in Popoli) is an Italian rugby union player, currently playing for Top12 side Fiamme Oro.
 He is also an additional player for the Pro14 side Zebre.
 His preferred position is flanker.

 In 2017 and 2018, Forcucci was named in the Italy Under 20 squad.

+On 28 January 2026 he was selected by Massimo Brunello to be part of an Italy XV squad for two official tests against Scotland A and Chile during 2026 men's rugby union internationals window of spring.

 Zebre

 Forcucci was named as an additional player in November 2020 for 2020–21 Pro14 season.
 He made his Zebre debut in Round 6 of the 2020–21 Pro14 against Munster.